Follow-up observations of apparently one-off sources from the Parkes telescope: Acknowledgments

 \section{Acknowledgments}

+We would like to express our gratitude to Lawrence Toomey for providing convenient and efficient downloading for the DAP datasets, which was invaluable for our research.
 This work is partially supported by the National SKA Program of China (2022SKA0130100), the National Natural Science Foundation of China (grant Nos.
 12041306, 12273113,12233002,12003028), the international Partnership Program of Chinese Academy of Sciences for Grand Challenges (114332KYSB20210018), the National Key R\&D Program of China (2021YFA0718500), the ACAMAR Postdoctoral Fellow, China Postdoctoral Science Foundation (grant No. 2020M681758), and the Natural Science Foundation of Jiangsu Province (grant Nos.
 BK20210998). \\